wp-plugins/robo-gallery/readme.txt

 = Which parameters I can change for the gallery thumbnails borders and shadows? =

 You can change size, color and style of gallery thumbnails borders and shadows.
 Also you can define different parameters for static and hovered status

-= How to change spacing between thumbnails? =

-In gallery settings you can define horizontal and vertical paddings between gallery thumbnails

 = How to change color of the gallery interface elements? =